 Check Price on Amazon →

-Check Price on Amazon →What you gain over the under-$50 tier: Low-deflection or carbon fiber shaft technology.
-Better tips.
-Better wood quality.
+Check Price on Amazon →What you gain over under-$75: Better wood quality, brand service networks, tighter joints, and wraps that feel good after an hour of play.
 The cue ball starts going where you aim it instead of somewhere in the neighborhood.

 Check Price on Amazon →